Korean hip-hop: Musical elements

-There has been criticism for such a movement as well.
+There has been criticism for such a movement.
 Some musicians noted that Korean hip-hop should not have a unique sound, but follow or use a recognizable global hip-hop sound.
 For example, Code Kunst, a Korean hip-hop producer, noted that “I do not think Korea needs a unique sound of its own.
 People who are not Korean can sample ‘Korean’ sounds as well.”

 Virtual and local scenes

 Unlike American hip-hop, Korean hip-hop started in the rooms and personal computer spaces of hip-hop fans and then moved to the streets and performance spaces of Hongdae.

 Web-based communities

-Early stage Korean hip hop was closely linked to the web-based communities created on web servers.
+Early stage Korean hip-hop was closely linked to the web-based communities created on web servers.
 Servers such as Chollian, HiTel, Daum, Nate, and Naver provided free web-based emails, messaging services, and forums.
-PC communities created in these servers such as BLEX, Dope Soundz, and Show N Prove (SNP) worked as a place to share Korean translations of English lyrics, swap imported cassette tapes and CDs, and discuss the meaning of hip hop in their lives.
+PC communities created in these servers such as BLEX, Dope Soundz, and Show N Prove (SNP) worked as a place to share Korean translations of English lyrics, swap imported cassette tapes and CDs, and discuss the meaning of hip-hop in their lives.
 First generation artists such as Verbal Jint, P-Type, Defconn (SNP), and Garion (BLEX) actively participated in these online communities.
 Web server-based communities diminished when people stopped using web servers in the early 2000s, and the communities moved onto webzines and online sites.
-These webzines not only published articles but also facilitated communications in the hip hop scene.
-Some online sites such as Hiphopplaya (since 2000), Rhythmer (since 2001) HiphopLE (since 2010) are still actively used as an online community for hip hop discussions as of 2019.
-Many of these online community users started holding a monthly offline meetings called jeongmo to discuss hip hop music and perform their works, leading to the development of local scenes.
+These webzines not only published articles but also facilitated communications in the hip-hop scene.
+Some online sites such as Hiphopplaya (since 2000), Rhythmer (since 2001) HiphopLE (since 2010) are still actively used as an online community for hip-hop discussions as of 2019.
+Many of these online community users started holding a monthly offline meeting called jeongmo to discuss hip-hop music and perform their works, leading to the development of local scenes.

-In early 2017, the very first Korean Hip Hop Awards was presented by two of the largest Korean hip hop webzines, HipHopLE and Hiphopplaya.
-Some of the awards included Rookie of the Year, Producer of the Year, Hip Hop Track of the Year, Hip Hop Album of the Year, and Artist of the Year.
+In early 2017, the very first Korean hip-hop Awards was presented by two of the largest Korean hip-hop webzines, HipHopLE and Hiphopplaya.
+Some of the awards included Rookie of the Year, Producer of the Year, hip-hop Track of the Year, hip-hop Album of the Year, and Artist of the Year.
 The winners being JUSTHIS, Groovy Room, BeWhy's “Forever”, Nucksal's The God of Small Things, and Jay Park respectively.
 In addition, the awards included a category showing which artists to look out for, such as Live and Mac Kidd.